 Cascading select fields allow people to narrow their selection list by branching select fields into parents and children options.
 People select an option from the parent dropdown list and are presented with that options sub-list to select from.
-Cascading select fields help categorize options in a select list and reduce the number of choices needed to correctly complete the field.
+Cascading select fields help categorize options in a select list and reduce the number of choices needed to complete the field correctly.

 Select list (multiple choices)